The Apocalyptic World of Brand New’s Science Fiction Feels Realer Than Ever

 This quiet, confounding uncertainty actually serves Science Fiction well.
 It is an album about lives in jarring flux.
 Like film director Brad Anderson’s grueling 2001 psychological thriller Session 9, Science Fiction uses what seem to be found recordings of psychiatric evaluations to project the horror of hallucinatory mental illness onto the listener, while Lacey and company dive into song after song about the psychic wear of survival in tumultuous late-teens America.
 For a band that steers as willfully clear of media as it does, Brand New is surprisingly adept at expressing the ambient terror and mania plaguing the times.
 The prescience of the fears haunting Science Fiction’s characters is as unnerving as their choices.

 In any other year — hell, any other month this year — Science Fiction’s gallery of druggies, atom bombs, and separatist militiamen would’ve read like, well, real-deal science fiction.
-But summer 2017 is a place where guys with guns tout full-fledged white supremacy, and guys with the nuclear codes promise “fire and fury” to overseas enemies.
+But summer 2017 is a place where guys with guns tout full-fledged white supremacy, and the guy with the nuclear codes promise “fire and fury” to overseas enemies.
 The protagonist of Brand New’s “Desert,” a gun-toting, homophobic wing nut who thinks God commanded him to wipe out liberals, isn’t a far cry from the people on TV rallying in support of ethnic cleansing.
 The nuclear winter of “137,” a song literally named after a byproduct of decaying radioactive uranium, suddenly seems possible.

 Science Fiction’s also about besting gory fate, though.
 The hard partying outlined in “Waste” is an understandable response to a lousy present, but Lacey’s narrator holds out hope that the next comedown will be the one that snaps the character out of the habit of self-medicating pain.
 The album’s darkest moments are peppered with these specks of hope: “Don’t crack up / Don’t lose touch,” “Out of Mana” urges.
 “Love is in your actions,” “No Control” advises.
 “You are not alone” is a mantra that repeats through “Waste” and “Could Never Be Heaven.”
 Lacey understands why you feel like everything sucks right now, but he hopes you’ll stick it out.
 “I got a positive message,” he sings in “Can’t Get It Out,” “sometimes I can’t get it out.”